junxit/us-congress-bills-112/metadata.md

 - 2011-04-08 — Senate amendment agreed to: Amendment SA 291 agreed to in Senate by Unanimous Consent.
 - 2011-04-08 — Senate amendment proposed (on the floor): Amendment SA 291 proposed by Senator Reid.(consideration: CR S2341; text: CR S2341)
 - 2011-04-08 — Senate amendment submitted
+- 2011-04-09 — Became Public Law No: 112-8.
+- 2011-04-09 — Became Public Law No: 112-8.
+- 2011-04-09 — DEBATE - Pursuant to a previous order of the House, the House proceeded with 20 minutes of debate on agreeing to the Senate amendment to H.R.
+1363.
+- 2011-04-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-04-09 — Mr. Rogers (KY) moved that the House agree to the Senate amendment. (consideration: CR 4/8/2011 H2565-2567)
+- 2011-04-09 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 348 - 70 (Roll no. 253). (text as House agreed to Senate amendment: CR 4/8/2011 H2565-2566)
+- 2011-04-09 — Presented to President.
+- 2011-04-09 — Presented to President.
+- 2011-04-09 — Pursuant to a previous order of the House, the Chair recognized Mr. Rogers (KY) for a motion.
+- 2011-04-09 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 348 - 70 (Roll no. 253).(text as House agreed to Senate amendment: CR 4/8/2011 H2565-2566)
+- 2011-04-09 — Signed by President.
+- 2011-04-09 — Signed by President.
+- 2011-04-09 — The previous question was ordered pursuant to a previous special order. (consideration: CR 4/8/2011 H2566)